Pregnancy is a journey that begins with a single cell and transforms into a fully developed baby.

 Think of this as your guide to understanding how your little one transforms from a tiny cell into a precious baby.

-There are three stages of fetal development: germinal, embryonic and fetal.
+There are 4 stages of fetal development: germinal, embryonic ,fetal and Third Trimester.

 Stage 1: Germinal Stage (Weeks 1-2)